 Section 2-1.
 When and Where Regular Meetings are Held

 The time and place of regular meetings of the Haymarket Town Council (hereinafter referred to as the Council) shall be established as follows:

-Tuesday, prior to regularly scheduled Council meeting, 3:00 p.m. - Work Session First Monday of the month, 7:00 p.m. - Regular meeting
+First Monday of the month, 7:00 p.m. - Regular meeting